New World Diamonds Review (2023) – What You Need to Know Before Buying

 New World Diamonds is very similar to another new lab-grown diamond seller, Friendly Diamonds, which also mainly sells through online platforms such as Amazon.
 Read our Friendly Diamonds review to see how they stack up.
 Grown Brilliance and Best Brilliance have similar hybrid sales strategies.

-Their selection of fancy-colored stones and jewelry is enormous.
+Their selection of fancy-colored lab diamonds and jewelry, however, is enormous.
 Still, you’ll find a larger and better selection at higher-rated lab-grown diamond sellers such as Ritani, Brilliant Earth, James Allen, and Clean Origin.
 Their prices are competitive, but we recommend only creating your own jewelry sets or buying loose diamonds with IGI or GIA certificates.
 In addition, the quality of the lab diamonds in their pre-set jewelry pieces is just not good.

 While customers at New World Diamonds generally are happy, and our experience is also positive and lends us an impression of a trustworthy company, a few things are pulling them down.
 Things such as dead links, a few too many misspellings, and not listing their physical address are, for the most part, minor infractions but nevertheless worth mentioning.

 So, if you’re looking for a colored diamond or happen to find a high-quality IGI or GIA-certified white lab-grown diamond, you might get a great deal.
-We rate New World Diamonds a decent 3.5 stars out of 5.
+In 2023, we rate New World Diamonds a decent 3.6 stars out of 5 for their fancy-colored lab diamond selection.

 3 diamond jewelers we like better than New World Diamonds